BraiNEdarwin/SkyNEt/README.md

 To do this, follow the instructions below:

-* Go to the directory ~/anaconda3/envs/skynet/lib/python3.6/site-packages
+* Go to the directory you found above, i.e. `~/this/that/site-packages/`
-* Make a file named 'skynet.pth' containing a line with the absolute path to the directory containing your SkyNEt repo
+* Make a file named `skynet.pth` containing a line with the absolute path to the directory containing your SkyNEt repo
 * Start your python and check sys.path; you should see the path to the repo there